 Most theistic religions encourage the devotee to surrender, they lay great emphasis on surrendering to the Divine Will.
 Some paths even require complete surrender unto the guru, the spiritual master.
 So, what does surrender really mean, does faith play a role?
-And how important it is to surrender?
+And how important is it to surrender?

 Once upon a time, in a small village, lived an old farmer with his only son.
 They owned a small piece of land as well as a cow and a horse.
 One day his horse ran away.
 They went looking for their horse but to no avail.
 His son was distraught.
 The neighbors came to see the old farmer.